openhab-scripters/openhab-helper-libraries/Sphinx/Python/Community/Eos Lighting/Scenes.rst

     the group's scene item.
 You can use *Selection* widgets in the sitemap, or another part of your home automation to send the scene commands.

-    When a group's scene changes the scene will be evaluated for every enabled light in the group, and any enabled groups will have their scene item set to the ``"parent"`` scene unless they have :ref:`follow_parent <Python/Community/Eos Lighting/Settings:Options>`
+    When a group's scene item receives a command, a scene update will be processed for the group, and any enabled groups will have their scene item set to the ``"parent"`` scene unless they have :ref:`follow_parent <Python/Community/Eos Lighting/Settings:Options>`
     disabled.

+    If a group's scene item's state changes, a scene update will be processed for the group, but the new scene will not be propagated to child groups.
+    This can be used, for example, to set the master scene based on Time of Day without changing any group scenes that have been set to something other than ``"parent"``.

+    A scene update involves evaluating the scene for every enabled light in the group and triggering a scene update for any enabled groups that have their scene set to ``"parent"``.

 Built-in Scenes
 ===============